Here are 8 easy ways to save money without even thinking

 ‘Tis the season to run up your credit card bill.
 While you love the act of giving, it’s pretty simple to go overboard for throughout the month of December — and that’s why it’s always good to rely on easy ways to save money that don’t require a lot of thought.
 Because, aside from money, you’re lacking a lot of brain power around the holidays — especially when the holidays fall after a year of bad news.

 The first thing you might want to do is get a little real with yourself.
 Do you have any bad financial patterns you want to nip in the bud?
 Do you tend to buy things when you’re having a rough day?
 Or, do you shop every sale like there’s no tomorrow?
 These patterns are tough to change overnight, but they’re worth focusing on.
 Shopping can be addictive, and if you’re having trouble going a day without putting something in your virtual cart, it may be a bit trickier for you to save money.

 Still, it’s always good to get a few tips on saving that you might not have thought of before.
 For example, sometimes we forget to shop around for better deals on things like insurance, or cable, or cell phone plans.
-Here are a few ways to save money that are even easier than sorting through contracts.
+Here are some ways to save money that are even easier than sorting through contracts.

 1Save your change

 It’s an old method, but it really does work.
 If you primarily use cash, there’s a good chance that you have a bunch of dimes and quarters floating around the bottom of your purse.